 Magdalen College School, Oxford

-An academically outstanding day school for boys 11-18 years and girls 16-18 years in the centre of Oxford.
-You'll like the grades!
+Muddy says: An academically outstanding day school for boys 11-18 years and girls 16-18 years in the centre of Oxford.

 As Oxford as the dreaming spires themselves, this academically outstanding senior day school for boys 11-18 years and girls 16-18 years has been standing in the city since the 15thcentury.
 It’s a site of modern and more traditional buildings, but its outstanding feature is really its central city location on the River Cherwell, just across the Magdalen Bridge, and minutes from the High Street and Carfax.
 The Junior school for boys 7-11 opened (1994) opposite the Senior School.